“Where Faith Abounds”

 Write the vision and make it plain, so that those who read it may run with it.
 For the vision is yet for an appointed time, and at the end it will speak and not lie; even though it may tarry, wait for it, for it will surely come.
 (Hab.
 2:2, 3)

-Although the appointed time of which Habakkuk speaks remains a mystery, its importance is underlined by the following reference. — “But of that day and time, no one knows; not the angels in Heaven, nor even the Son, but only the Father.”
+Although the appointed time of which Habakkuk speaks remains a mystery, it seems to be of singular significance, as the following verse from Mathew suggests. – “But of that day and time, no one knows; not the angels in Heaven, nor even the Son, but only the Father.”
 (Matt.
-24:36-44) For that reason I would argue that while describing separate events, they are nonetheless connected, as one precedes the other.
-What Habakkuk is describing is in effect the lull before the storm, a seemingly interminable time of waiting, in faith, for the vision to occur.
-Prophetically it’s a given; the vision is an ordained event, but only for those alive on earth at that time, waiting in faithful anticipation of its occurrence.
-Apparently, it’s concurrent while being preparatory to the “The Day of Wrath,” a day wherein God’s patience finally gives way to judgement.
+24:36-44) But, by way of contribution, I would also offer that the apparent reason for its inferred ambiguity is that while it seems to be a work in progress, dynamic and contingent upon many factors, God apparently has it covered, as the prophet Isaiah affirmed: “God has declared the end from the very beginning and from ancient times the things that are not yet done, saying: My counsel will stand and I will do all my pleasure.”
+(Is.
+46:10) I would offer, that what Habakkuk may in effect be describing is the lull before the storm, a seemingly interminable time of waiting, of testing countless generations, faith, for the fateful day to come.
+And while prophetically it’s a given, only for those alive on earth at that time will live to see it, and suffer through the prelude to the day of wrath.
+Apparently, it’s concurrent while being preparatory to the “The Day of Wrath,” that day when God’s enduring patience finally gives way to judgement.

 Yet, while the Church is quick to read: “God has not appointed us to wrath, but salvation through our Lord Jesus Christ” (1 Thes.
-5:9), for the vast majority of Christians it may only be a “stay of execution,” as their faith, like their baptismal water remains somewhat tepid.
-As the Apostle Paul said: “Into what then were you baptized?” — Unto repentance by water, through the baptism of John, or by fire through the baptism of Jesus, and the anointing of the Holy Spirit, for service.
-In consideration of the fact, the preceding reference might better be read as – God has not appointed us as believers to suffer the wrath to come, as we are servants of the Most High God, to work according to His purpose in leading many souls to salvation before that fateful day.
+5:9), for the vast majority of Christians it may only be a “stay of execution,” as their faith, like the baptismal water they were immersed in remains somewhat tepid.
+As the Apostle Paul quered “Into what then were you baptized?” – John’s baptism of repentance by water, or by fire through the baptism of Jesus and the anointing of the Holy Spirit?
+In consideration of the fact, the preceding reference might better be read as – God has not appointed us as servants to suffer the wrath to come, as we have been called and gifted to work according to His purpose in leading many souls to salvation and service before that awful day.

-Having been asked to preach at a little Indian church on a reservation somewhere in the outback of Nevada, I had only just begun when an elderly Indian woman jumped straight up, raising her arms and dancing in place, while at the same time praising God in her own language.
-Those who could understand what she was saying were dumbstruck, as her testimony was only secondary to her activity, living proof that she had in fact been healed from some infirmity.
-Yet that was only the beginning, as thankfulness began to give way to what one might call a reverential fear in anticipation of what would come next.
-Nothing short of pandemonium I might say, as individuals were being healed right and left in what might be described as a pop-corn revival. – They went down only to pop back up again, transformed.
-With everybody running around, it was inevitable that their cellphones would soon be ringing…off the hook!
+Having been asked to preach at a little Indian church on a reservation somewhere in the outback of Nevada, I had only just begun when an elderly Indian woman jumped straight up out of her pew while at the same time raising her arms, dancing in place and praising God in her own language.
+Apparently, those who knew her well and could understand what she was saying were dumbstruck, until that very moment, she had been mute and a near invalid for years.
+Yet that was only the beginning, as astonishment and thankfulness soon gave way to what one might call a reverential fear as to who would be next.
+Nothing short of a pandemonium ensued, as individuals broke for the open door, while others were being healed right and left, leading to what might be best described as a pop-corn revival – they went down only to pop back up again, transfixed and somehow transformed.
+To say it was “off the hook” might be a misnomer, as the cell-phone began to chime in.

 The Refreshing